softworkz/embyuserwiki/Emby-Connect.md

 ### Sending an Invitation

 Inviting a friend is easy.
 Open the Emby server dashboard and navigate to Users.
-Then click the + button to invite a new user and select "Invite via Emby Connect".
+Then click the + button and select "Invite with Emby Connect".

 ![](images/server/users8.png)